 I also came across a report written by a medical professional who contracted allergies after coming into contact with phenoxyethanol in a detergent used for cleaning lab equipment.

-It seems it wasn’t a fluke.
-There are over 3,000 known allergans and they were studied, along with the data from 9,948 patients, by a research team in Germany.
-Phenoxyethanol was in the top 10.
-An Italian study also determined that phenoxyethanol is a contact allergan.
+There are over 3,000 known allergans that are used in cosmetic products.
+A research team in Germany studied all of these along with the data from 9,948 patients.
+They found products containing phenoxyethanol was in the top 10 of allergic reactions.
+An Italian study also found that phenoxyethanol is a notable contact allergan.

 An American study shows that phenoxyethanol caused mild allergy on rabbit skin at a 2% concentration.
 Now in skin care phenoxyethanol can only be used in 0.5-1% concentration.
 But when you layer skin care products, the amount of phenoxyethanol can increase to above the 2% concentration resulting in allergic reaction.